HONORS SECTIONS OFFERED IN FALL 2016

 CHEM 3323 - Organic Chemistry I (lecture)

 UNIV 1101 - Honors Sections (3)

 HRB and HRC

 What is an Honors Course?

-Honors College students take the courses that are needed for their individual degree plans, but they take Honors sections of them.
+Honors College students take the courses that are needed for their individual degree plans, but they can also take Honors sections of them.
 An Honors course can be made for just about any Texas A&M University-Kingsville course.

 The Honors courses provide a more in-depth look at the subject matter.
 These courses are taught in ways that transcend the traditional lecture, allowing for more interaction between the individual student, faculty and fellow Honors students.
 Innovative teaching methods are encouraged.
 Field trips have been included in some of the courses.